Decision Making Steps for Leaders: The Top 3

 Effective Decision Making Steps for Leaders

-Indecisiveness hinders many organizations.
-When leaders and teams struggle to effectively make, balance, or follow through on decisions, both short- and long-term performance suffers.
-Effective decision making steps for leaders matters if you want your team firing on all cylinders.
+Indecisiveness can undermine even the most capable organizations.
+When leaders and teams struggle to make, balance, or follow through on decisions, both short- and long-term performance suffers.
+Establishing clear, effective decision making steps is essential to keep your team:

 The Higher the Stakes, The More Decision Making Matters